 LaunchDarkly's built-in roles

-owner permissions automatically, because they are required to configure your account completely and add more account members.
-You can change the account owner when there is more than one account member in your LaunchDarkly project.
+The account member who created your LaunchDarkly account is granted an Owner role automatically, because those permissions are required to configure your account and to add more account members.
+Only one account member can have the Owner role at a time.
+You can change which member has the Owner role when there is more than one account member in your LaunchDarkly account.
 To learn more, read Changing account owners.

 You must assign each account member at least one role.
 You can assign account members a built-in role or one or more custom roles to give them the exact set of permissions they need.

 You must set an account member's initial role when you invite them to LaunchDarkly.
 LaunchDarkly assigns new account members the Reader role by default, unless you choose a different starting role.
 The Reader role gives view, but not write, access to all projects and flags within your LaunchDarkly account.

 Some customers, especially those in highly regulated industries, do not want members to have view access to everything in their LaunchDarkly account when they first join.
 The No access role can help your organization manage access to resources within LaunchDarkly and enforce security best practices, such as the principle of least privilege.

 If an account member needs more advanced permissions, an account member with permissions to do so must adjust their role.
 To learn how, read Changing an individual member's roles.

 This table displays the built-in roles and their associated permissions: